dustinapodaca/reading-notes/class-01.md

   - The attribute name, followed by an equal sign.
   - An attribute value, wrapped with opening and closing quote marks.

+- Another example of an element is `<a>`.
+This stands for anchor.
+An anchor can make the text it encloses into a hyperlink.
+Anchors can take a number of attributes, but several are as follows:

+  - `href`: This attribute's value specifies the web address for the link.
+For example: `href="https://www.mozilla.org/".`
+  - `title`: The title attribute specifies extra information about the link, such as a description of the page that is being linked to.
+For example, `title="The Mozilla homepage"`.
+This appears as a tooltip when a cursor hovers over the element.
+  - `target`: The target attribute specifies the browsing context used to display the link.
+For example, `target="_blank"` will display the link in a new tab.
+If you want to display the linked content in the current tab, just omit this attribute.
+  - i.e. `<p>A link to <a href="https://aresseecurity.co" title="Ares Security Homepage" target="_blank">Ares Security</a>.</p>`